 · An ongoing armed conflict, including a civil war, that makes it difficult or dangerous for you to return to your home country.
 Countries such as Syria or Yemen fall into this category.

 · Natural disasters that cause extreme disruption to living conditions such as tsunamis, earthquakes, and epidemics.
 Often infrastructure has been so disrupted that sending the person back to their home country is challenging.
-The 2010 Haiti earthquake is an example of a natural event that prompted a TPS designation.
+The 2010 Haiti earthquake is an example of a natural event that prompted a TPS designation for immigrants from Haiti.

 · Finally, extraordinary and temporary conditions.
 If the safety and security of someone seeking to enter the United States would be greatly imperiled if they were to return to their country of origin due to issues that are not covered under the first two conditions.